 - How you decide to treat a specific type of source determines where you record things like transcriptions and the steps you may take to avoid needless duplication of input.

 - Against source or citation records you can record in Family Historian version 6 and below supports two types of Notes: Local notes (associated with a single person, record, or fact); and Shared Notes or Note Records, that can be linked to multiple records and/or facts.
-Version 7 introduced Research your reasoning for concluding that the cited source does support the fact.
+Version 7 introduced Research Notes. your reasoning for concluding that the cited source does support the fact.
 For instance (see above) why you believe that Great Great Grandma Smith, when referring to Florence, was referring to her youngest aunt and not her sister?

 You may now want to review how you have treated any sources and citations in your small quick start project.
 You may want to experiment with entering a few sources and citations.
 You can read more about sources and citations in the Knowledge Base.